Tuesday/Thursday/Saturday: 9 am – 6 pm

 Kohlrabi, which many customers are not familiar with, is in the cabbage family, and Irma makes a great fresh salsa with them.
 Ask for the recipe when you are here or send us an e-mail request.
 I like them sliced fresh with a little salt.

-Peas are a perennial favorite.
+Pea pods are a perennial favorite in a stir-fry, salad, or just raw.
 Think about picking some when you come for strawberries!

 Available in green, orange, red and and yellow.
 We will have two varieties of green peppers available in 2017!